 The other day, I saw a random tweet which claimed that Ireland is a socialist country.
 This isn’t the first time that I’ve come across such a statement.
 It seems to be common misunderstanding, particularly among Americans.
-Unfortunately, in the eyes of many Americans, any country that provides its citizens with a social safety net is intrinsically socialist.
+Unfortunately, in the eyes of many US citizens, any country that provides its people with a social safety net is socialist.

 However, this is not the case.
 Facts are facts and definitions exist for a reason.
-You can’t just label something as socialist because it has a welfare system.
+You can’t label a country as “socialist” just because it has a welfare system.

 Is Ireland socialist?